wandyezj/wandyezj.github.io/ideas/open-data.md

 ### Data Set Titles

 Data Set titles are often unclear.
 Some Data Sets that could be part of a group are broken into multiple separate entries.
+There does not seem to be a standard format for titles.
+Not all titles contain the time span the data is relevant for or when the data was collected.

 ### Data Set Fields